 GCSE and A level rehearsals take place during lunch-times and after-school, as well as occasional Saturdays.

-‘Superstars’ is a whole-school talent show, run by Performing Arts staff and students.
+‘Weatherhead’s Got Talent’ is a whole-school talent show, run by Media Arts/Performing Arts staff.

 Arts Leaders help organise and run some events, supporting Performing Arts students.

 ‘Tech Crew Club’ provides technical support for the annual ‘Summer Sizzler’, organised by Mrs Carney and supported by Performing Arts department.